ACCTING 7023 - Advanced Financial Accounting (M)

-This research project will be undertaken in groups of five students.
-Further details are provided in the assignment instructions on the MyUni course site.
+This research project will be undertaken as a group project.
+Further details will be provided on the MyUni course site.

-There will be a three hour exam at the end of the semester.
+There will be a three-hour exam at the end of the semester.
 All topics in the course are potentially examinable.
-The exam is ‘closed book’ and you will be permitted to take in a calculator.
-You may NOT take in a copy of the Accounting Standards.
 An exam overview and revision session is scheduled for week 12.
-It is highly advisable that students attend this (and all lectures).

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending